T066_African_Kuba_Shoowa_embroidered-raffia--panel-300-1.jpg

 $990.00

 African Kuba embroidered raffia shoowa panel.
 Sewn to a fabric panel and framed for display.
 Age ca1980s.
 Acquired 1988 from Douglas Dawson Gallery, Chicago, IL.
-(Provenance in hand) Maker Unrecorded.
+(Provenance in hand) Maker once known.

 Traditionally, Kuba cloth is woven from hammered strands of palm leaf, which are softened to pliability.
 This work is done by men.
 When the base textile has been completed, it is turned over to tribal women to embroider using cut-pile technique.